WICG/private-network-access/README.md

 # Local Network Access

+Note: This specification has been renamed from *Private Network Access* to *Local Network Access*.

 This is the repository for the Local Network Access specification.
 You're welcome to contribute!
 Let's make the Web rock our socks off!